-- Choose strong security layers to back up your asset management tool with full disk encryption, endpoint anti-virus and anti-malware as well as a VPN to limit access to a device and the data that’s on it.
+- Choose strong security layers to back up your asset management tool with full disk encryption, endpoint anti-virus and anti-malware, as well as a VPN to limit access to a device and the data that’s on it.

 - Implement employee monitoring software that helps you reduce the risk of data breaches and the theft of your intellectual property by identifying careless, disgruntled, or malicious insiders.
 Employee monitoring software enables you to set rules to prevent employees from engaging in risky behaviors, such as emailing sensitive company information.
 The software also alerts you when employees are violating policies so you can put a stop to their actions.
 For more details read SoftActivity’s guide on employee monitoring.

-An insider threat program enables you to anticipate and address any risky or destructive behavior before your systems and data are compromised.
+An insider threat program enables you to anticipate and address any risky behavior or destructive behavior before your systems and data are compromised.

 Here are six steps to help you build an insider threat program:

 For information assets, you should document where they live, where they originate as well as who uses them.
-For physical assets, document where they’re located, e.g., in the office, in a remote location/third-party location and the types of data they process.
+For physical assets, document where they’re located, e.g., in the office, in a remote location/third-party location, and the types of data they process.

-For instance, document the process to handle reports of phishing/spear phishing attempts, and designate a chain of command to prevent systems and sensitive data from being compromised.
+For instance, document the process to handle reports of phishing/spear-phishing attempts, and designate a chain of command to prevent systems and sensitive data from being compromised.
 In addition, don’t dilute these policies and controls by not enforcing them consistently.
 Enforcing them in the same way for everyone will minimize the potential that some employees will think they’re being treated unfairly.

-- Monitor, respond to suspicious and disruptive behavior – teach your managers how to recognize and report on workplace behavior that’s not appropriate, especially when it comes to handling and processing data as well as violations of your organization’s email and social media usage policies, for instance.
+Teach your managers how to recognize and report on workplace behavior that’s not appropriate, especially when it comes to handling and processing data as well as violations of your organization’s email and social media usage policies, for instance.

 Provide the team with policies and procedures to handle each situation.
-Ensure they have the proper training to keep up with the latest tactics and threats so they can identify insider threat as quickly as possible.
+Ensure they have the proper training to keep up with the latest tactics and threats so they can identify insider threats as quickly as possible.
 The goal of this team is to handle the situation in a way that limits damage to your company and reduces recovery time and costs.

-- Implement strict account management and password practices –preventing insider threats means you need to require that individuals use stronger passwords.
+Preventing insider threats means you need to require that individuals use stronger passwords.
 You also need to implement specific policies and practices to identify users with larger numbers of permissions.
 Your password policy should include requirements for the length and complexity of users’ passwords as well as your expectations for how/if passwords can be reused or shared.

 SoftActivity Monitor is an employee monitoring solution for insider threat protection that helps organizations:

-- protect against IP theft and inappropriate computer use at work;
+- Protect against IP theft and inappropriate computer use at work;

-- improve staff productivity;
+- Improve staff productivity;

-- perform security incident investigations.
+- Perform security incident investigations.

-SoftActivity Monitor is very useful in preventing confidential data from leaving the network, while letting users focus on their core business.
+SoftActivity Monitor is very useful in preventing confidential data from leaving the network while letting users focus on their core business.
 The software is completely invisible to monitored users and only administrators have the capability to install or remove the application.

-SoftActivity Monitor enables admins to view any computer within a network in real time.
+SoftActivity Monitor enables admins to view any computer within a network in real-time.
 It is capable of tracking activities such as websites visited, used apps, email, keystrokes logging, among others.
 The app also lets managers view multiple computers simultaneously, giving them ample time to troubleshoot potential problems even before they occur.